AR6 - Mitigation of Climate Change (AR6-WG3)

 Chapter 9: Buildings

-122 BAIQuanCLAMChinaChinaEnergy Research Institute of National Development and Reform Commission, China
+122 BAIQuanCLAMChinaChinaEnergy Research Institute of National Development and Reform Commission

 123 CABEZALuisa F.CLAFSpainSpainUNIVERSITY OF LLEIDA